Why You Should Get a New Credit Card ASAP After Filing for Bankruptcy

 Finding the Best Options

 The internet is full of “experts” offering to tell you the best credit card for people with bad credit or a recent bankruptcy filing.
+Our Philadelphia bankruptcy lawyers will kindly answer any of your questions.

 But be careful: Many of these sites are sponsored by specific credit card companies.
 That doesn’t mean the advice is bad, but it should be taken with a grain of salt.